KU-RIAS/Similarity-based-Unsupervised-Spelling-Correction-Using-BioWordVec/README.md

 # Similarity-based-Unsupervised-Spelling-Correction-Using-BioWordVec

 This is similarity-based unsupervised spelling correction using [BioWordVec] for bacteria culture and antimicrobial susceptibility reports.
-Please visit the original repo of [BioWordVec] for more information about the pre-trained BioWordVec.
+Please visit the original repo of [BioWordVec] (Yijia Zhang, et al.) for more information about the pre-trained BioWordVec.

 ## Environments
 	python 3